af001/Walle-ng-Documentation/content/aws.md

 Make note of the Invoke URL.
 This value will be used in the Walle client config.
 In this example, the Invoke URL is ```https://2szxrk2gh4.execute-api.us-east-1.amazonaws.com/prod```.
 In order to generate the URL that POST request will be sent to, add ```walle-ng-api``` to the end of the Invoke URL.
 The final URL for this example would be ```https://2szxrk2gh4.execute-api.us-east-1.amazonaws.com/prod/walle-ng-api```.

-Before continuing to the Raspberry Pi installation section, make sure the URL above and the API area available in a notepad.
+Before continuing to the Raspberry Pi installation section, make sure the endpoint URL and the API key area available in a notepad.
 During the walle-ng install, a script will ask for these values to make setup easier.